 AGP-2X Mode - Set to Enabled if your AGP card supports the 2X mode, which uses a double-clocked data technique to transfer twice the data per each AGP clock.

-OnChip USB - If your system contains a Universal Serial Bus peripheral, select Enabled.
+OnChip USB - If your system contains a Universal Serial Bus controller and you have a USB peripheral, select Enabled.
 The next option will become available: